Draxs/nksite/_posts/malta/2019-05-10-Xara-Palace.md

 <img src="{{ '/images/malta/xara-palace/xara-palace-30.jpg' | prepend: SourceUrl }}" alt="xara-palace-30.jpg">

 The hotel is also famous for its restaurants.
 As part of Relais & Chateaux since 2001, <a href="https://demondion.com/" target="_blank">The de Mondion Restaurant</a> is easily world- class.
-Located at roof level within the bastion wallsand with 180 panoramic views of unspoiled countryside, it really is a different world.
+Located at roof level within the bastion walls and with 180 panoramic views of unspoiled countryside, it really is a different world.

 <img src="{{ '/images/malta/xara-palace/xara-palace-26.jpg' | prepend: SourceUrl }}" alt="xara-palace-26.jpg">